Ayurvedic Nutrition

 Pitta Types

-Pitta constitutions benefit most from herbs that are cooling, soothing, and mildly bitter or astringent.
+Pitta constitutions do best with herbs that are cooling, soothing, and mildly bitter or astringent.
 Avoid excessively heating or pungent herbs.

 Top picks: Brahmi, Shatavari, Amalaki, Guduchi, Manjistha, Neem